yuewangpanda/RNA-seq-pipeline/README.md

 # Bulk RNA-seq pipeline

 ## Introduction
 The pipeline is designed to provide efficient pre-processing and quality control of bulk RNA-sequencing (RNA-seq) data on either your local computer or high performance computing clusters (HPCs).
 Both single- and paired-end datasets are supported, in addition to both library preparation methods interrogating full-length transcripts as well as 3'-end profiling methods.
 The pipeline has been built and tested using human and mouse data sets.
 Required software can be installed using Conda with the enrionment file (environment.yml).
+If you are a Dartmouth researcher, you can find more information about bioinformatics in [here](https://github.com/Dartmouth-Data-Analytics-Core).
+There also has documents for a simple RNA-seq workshop.

 ## Pipeline summary:
 The major steps implmented in the pipeline include: